Singapore Scout Association: Present-day

 Today, there are 12,438 Singapore Scouts in the country serving in four mainstream Scout sections.
 Each section caters to the needs of Scouts in a specific age range through different program focuses.
 The Cub Scout section comprises youths between ages 7 and 12 (primary school) while the Scout section is made up of youths between ages 12 and 16 (secondary school age).
 In addition, there are the Venture Scout and Rover Scout sections which accept youths between the ages of 15 and 18 and young adults from 17 to 25 respectively.

 Besides the mainstream Scout sections, there is also the Sea Scout section, which comprises Sea Scouts, Sea Venture Scouts and Sea Rover Scouts, and the Extension Scouts which is open to all physically or mentally disadvantaged youths who enjoy Scouting.

 An Air Scout section was previously abolished, but it was revived in 2011 under the name Black Knights Air Scouts.
 On 24 March 2012, an investiture ceremony was held to officially welcome the latest batch of Air Scout Rovers.
 Some 20 students and two lecturers from ITE College Central's Black Knights Air Scouts, completed the airborne training conducted by the Royal Thai Air Force (RTAF) from 5 to 8 July 2012, during their Overseas Training Program 2012, in Bangkok, Thailand.

+In 2025, the Association underwent a series of internal structural changes, aimed at improving the Scouting experience across all levels while significantly reducing administrative burdens on its Scout Leaders.